 3.1 Contact calls and quality assessment

 We recorded contact calls at 72 locations in Mesoamerica where yellow-naped amazons are known to occur or have occurred historically.
 We observed this species at 56 of those sites and recorded 3 or more individuals at 47 sites.
 In 2016 our team recorded contact calls at 22 locations in Costa Rica and 9 in Nicaragua.
 We recorded calls at 10 sites in Mexico between 2018 and 2019.
 In 2019 we recorded contact calls at 2 sites in Guatemala and 4 in the Bay Islands of Honduras.
 We identified and selected 2,561 yellow-naped amazon contact calls from our field recordings and removed 116 of those during quality assessment due to the presence of noise overlap or low signal quality.
 In total, 26 birds were removed from the remaining dataset due to retention of fewer than three contact calls.
-Eight birds were removed from Mexico 2018/2019, 4 from Guatemala, 1 from the Bay Islands, Honduras, 2 from Nicaragua, and 11 from Costa Rica.
 Three sites from Costa Rica (Enseñada, Pelon Bajura, and Palo Verde) were removed as a result of having fewer than 3 birds.
 None of the other countries surveyed had sites removed during quality assessment.

 We retained 2,338 yellow-naped amazon contact calls from our original dataset for analysis.
 We classified 21.5% of calls as medium quality, and 78.5% of calls as high quality.
 Contact calls from Mexico represented 23.3% of contact calls in the final dataset; Guatemala 1.5%; the Bay Islands, Honduras 9.3%; Nicaragua 23%; and Costa Rica 43% of all calls.